 Each level contains a number of enemies and secret areas.
 Enemies can do serious damage to the vehicle and should typically be avoided or destroyed.
 However, there are a number of special creature types which, when destroyed, award increases to Thexder's ENMAX level.
 These special creatures are typically hidden away in secret areas, which can be uncovered with creative use of the laser.
 Finding as many of these ENMAX-increasing creatures as possible is critical.

 - There is no traditional "ending" to the game.
-Completing all 16 levels just sets you back at level 1 to start all over again.
+Completing all 16 levels just resets the game at level 1.

 - The title screen music is Beethoven's "Moonlight Sonata".